appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 - These tools are `tar`, `curl` and `unzip`

-- If you are hosting yum repository locally on your network, you don't need these accesses.
+- If you are hosting yum repository locally on your network, you don't need these URLs.

 ```access_list
 subscription.rhsm.redhat.com